 Random forest is a very popular algorithm in machine learning today.
 It is very easy to train, and it tends to perform quite well.
 Its downside is that it can be slow to output predictions relative to other algorithms, so you might not use it when you need lightning-fast predictions.

 Gradient boosting, like random forest, is also made from “weak” decision trees.
 The big difference is that in gradient boosting, the trees are trained one after another.
-Each subsequent tree is trained primarily with data that had been wrongly identified by previous trees.
-This allows gradient boost to focus less on the easy-to-predict cases and more on difficult cases.
+Each subsequent tree is trained primarily with data that had been incorrectly predicted by previous trees.
+This allows gradient boost to gradually focus less on the easy-to-predict cases and more on difficult cases.

-Gradient boosting is also pretty fast to train and performs very well.
+Gradient boosting performs very well.
 However, small changes in the training data set can create radical changes in the model, so it may not produce the most explainable results.

 Neural networks refer to a biological phenomenon comprised of interconnected neurons that exchange messages with each other.
 This idea has now been adapted to the world of machine learning and is called ANN (Artificial Neural Networks).
-Deep learning, which you’ve heard a lot about, is just several layers of neural networks put one after the other.
+Deep learning, which you’ve heard a lot about, can be done with several layers of neural networks put one after the other.

-ANNs are a family of models that are taught to adopt cognitive skills to function like the human brain.
+ANNs are a family of models that are taught to adopt cognitive skills.
 No other algorithms can handle extremely complex tasks, such as image recognition, as well as neural networks.
 However, just like the human brain, it takes a very long time to train the model, and it requires a lot of power (just think about how much we eat to keep our brains working!).